ucfnnbx/occupancy-sensing/README.md

 All the past data are stored in a cloud database for people who has administration to access on a Grafana dashboard.

 <p align="center">
-User can switch between grid view and list view, and save their favorite places
+Users can switch between grid view and list view, and save their favorite places
 </p>
 <p align="center">
 <img